binodbastola007/hatbazzar/README.md

 The project is supossed to have the following features inside the app:

-1)Seller and buyer login page .
+1) Seller and buyer login page .
-2)Dashboard for both seller and buyer .
+2) Dashboard for both seller and buyer .
-3) Catergories of items and goods.
+3) Catergories of items and goods .
-4) Intregation of Payment gateway.
+4) Intregation of Payment gateway .
-5) Filter or sort items.
+5) Filter or sort items .
+6) Add items to cart and check out .
-6) Product/goods rating , and feedback section.
+7) Product/goods rating , and feedback section .
-7) Logout button.
+8) Logout button .